Charles Salzberg

-Charles Salzberg is an American novelist, journalist, editor, and teacher.
+Charles Salzberg (born 1946) is an American novelist, journalist, editor, and teacher.

 Early life and education

 Salzberg was born in New York City in 1946.
 He graduated from Barnard School for Boys in 1963.
 He then attended Syracuse University, earning a bachelor's degree in English in 1967.
 He attended the Boston University School of Law from 1967 to 1968.

 Journalism

 Salzberg got a job in the mail room at New York magazine in 1976.
 Between mail deliveries, he began to pitch article ideas to editor, Elizabeth Crowe.
 He then became a freelance writer, writing feature articles for periodicals such as Esquire Magazine, GQ, Elle Magazine, Redbook, Good Housekeeping and New York (magazine).

 He has written book reviews for The New York Times, The Miami Herald, The Plain Dealer, and the Los Angeles Times.

 Books

 Salzberg is the author of detective and crime fiction, as well as numerous works of nonfiction.
 His novels include the Henry Swann Detective Series: Swann's Last Song (2008), and Swann Dives In (2012).
 Swann's Last Song was a New York Post recommendation and was nominated for a Shamus Award.
 Salzberg's novel Devil in the Hole (2013) is based on the case of John List, who murdered his family and escaped conviction for 18 years.

 His nonfiction work includes books about baseball, basketball, coaching, and such well-known personalities as Soupy Sales and wrestler Missy Hyatt.